Australian Idol season 1: Commercial releases

 Paulini Curuenavuli released a debut single titled "Angel Eyes" which reached #1 and platinum certification.
 It stayed at the top spot for four weeks.
 Her debut album One Determined Heart also reached #1 and received platinum status.
-Her Christmas EP "Amazing Grace: Songs for Christmas" peaked at #72.
+Her Christmas EP Amazing Grace: Songs for Christmas peaked at #72.
 Her second album Superwoman reached #70.
 The album gave her two top 50 singles.
-In 2006 Paulini joined an all girl pop group called the "Young Divas" with other former Idol contestants including Kate DeAraugo, Emily Williams, Ricki-Lee Coulter and later Jessica Mauboy.
+In 2006 Paulini joined an all-girl pop group called Young Divas with other former Idol contestants including Kate DeAraugo, Emily Williams, Ricki-Lee Coulter and later Jessica Mauboy.
 They achieved success with a double platinum album and platinum and gold singles.

 Courtney Act has become a successful drag queen performer based in Los Angeles.
 In December 2013, Logo announced that Courtney Act was among 14 drag queens who would be competing on the sixth season of RuPaul's Drag Race.
 She later went on to become a finalist in the competition, alongside fellow contestants Adore Delano and Bianca Del Rio, but in the season finale lost the title to Bianca Del Rio.
 In July 2014, Courtney Act became the first drag performer in history to sing live with the San Francisco Symphony Orchestra.
 Act appeared as a guest performer with Cheyenne Jackson in "Hello, Gorgeous!
 Cheyenne Jackson Goes to the Movies".
-The two sang a duet of "Elephant Love Song" from the 2001 Baz Luhrmann film Moulin Rouge.
+The two sang a duet of "Elephant Love Song" from the 2001 Baz Luhrmann film Moulin Rouge!.
 In September 2014, Courtney Act, along with Willam Belli and Alaska Thunderfuck 5000, were the first drag queens to become ad girls for American Apparel.
 They worked for the campaign Support Artists, Support Ethical Manufacturing of the fashion brand, featuring three limited exclusive T-shirts that honors each drag queen's talents and allure.
-Courtney also has a Wig Company called Wigs By Vanity that she set up in 2003 for drag queens with a business partner and fellow drag queen, Vanity Faire.
+Courtney also has a wig company called Wigs By Vanity that she set up in 2003 for drag queens with a business partner and fellow drag queen, Vanity Faire.
 In December 2015, Courtney was featured on two singles from the Christmas Queens LP, "From Head To Mistletoe", and "Christmas Sweater" with fellow American Apparel ad girls Willam and Alaska.
 As of 2016, Act has been a foreign correspondent for the Australian news website, Junkee.
-Act covered the Presidential election of 2016 for the site, attending rallies of both Hillary Clinton and Donald Trump.
+Act covered the presidential election of 2016 for the site, attending rallies of both Hillary Clinton and Donald Trump.
 Following Trump's election, Act also participated in and reported on the 2017 Women's March.

 Rob Mills experienced a very short lived career at Sony BMG with one gold selling single "Ms. Vanity" and an album titled Up All Night which peaked at #21.
 He was later dropped from the label.
 He appeared in the Australian 2008 production of Wicked, and has also worked in television.